AA25/GraphQL-API/README.md

-# Example Ktor API (Gradle, Kotlin, GraphQL Project)
+# GraphQL API (Gradle, Kotlin, GraphQL Project)
+This project provides a GraphQL API where Pokemon data can be queried, and will be used as the backend (Hosted in AWS) to a react native application currently in progress.

+This project was created to help solidify my understanding of graphQL in a practical sense.

 ## Usage
-Vist `localhost:8088/playground` to query the graphQL API.
+Run project using either docker or gradle (see commands below) and Visit `localhost:8088/playground` to query the graphQL API and view endpoint documentation.
-At the moment it only supports
 ```
 query{
   pokemon(params: {ids: [1,4,7,25]}){